flatland-association/flatland-rl/docs/intro_observationbuilder.rst

 Beyond the basic agent information we can also access more details about the agents type by looking at speed data:

 - Agent max speed :code:`agent.speed_data["speed"]` wich defines the traveling speed when the agent is moving.
-- Agent position fraction :code:``agent.speed_data["position_fraction"]` which is a number between 0 and 1 and inidicates when the move to the next cell will occur.
+- Agent position fraction :code:``agent.speed_data["position_fraction"]` which is a number between 0 and 1 and indicates when the move to the next cell will occur.
 Each speed of an agent is 1 or a smaller fraction.
-At each :code:`env.step()` the agent moves at its fractional speed forwards any only changes to the next cell when the cumulated fractions are :code:`agent.speed_data["position_fraction"] >= 1.`
+At each :code:`env.step()` the agent moves at its fractional speed forwards and only changes to the next cell when the cumulated fractions are :code:`agent.speed_data["position_fraction"] >= 1.`

 **Agent malfunction information**